Jonas1225/profilometry-for-plaque-assays/README.md

 ## 🔧 Installation

-You can install the plugin from source (recommended for development) or package (coming soon):
+You can install the plugin from source (recommended for development) or package: